gvwilson/thirdbit/src/fiction/in-heck/index.md

 And the second bookshelf?
 "Where am I?"

-"Like I said, you're dreaming.
+"Like you said, you're dreaming.
 I am too, now that you're here.
 Normally I just sleep like the others," she confided.
-"But I told Central to wake me up whenever there was someone new to talk to like you."
+"But I told Central to wake me up whenever there was someone new to talk to."
 She cradled her mug in her hands.
 "You never last very long,
 so I don't want to miss anything."